-With a commitment to professional learning, Anthony has held a number of positions that allowed him to leverage his expertise in digital media and serve adult learning.
+With a commitment to professional learning, Anthony has held a number of positions that allowed him to leverage his expertise in digital media to serve teacher professional development.
 From 2011 – 2014, Anthony was a Resource Teacher with 21st Century Learning and AICT at the Toronto Catholic District Board.
 In this role, Anthony worked to support teachers across the TCDSB with the integration of 21st Century teaching and learning strategies and skills with a focus on digital media production, media literacy and the implementation of eLearning.
-In his resource role, Anthony was the District eLearning Contact for the TCDSB and in extension was the Principal of Continuing Education eClass for a number of years.
+In this resource role, Anthony was the District eLearning Contact for the TCDSB and was the Principal of Continuing Education eClass for a number of years.

-Anthony also holds a BA in Film Studies (with Distinction) and a Bachelors of Education from Brock University.
-Anthony has written media / technology curriculum for Niagara University, Queen’s University, OECTA, OPHEA, Nelson Education and other institutions across Canada and has presented at a number of leading educational conferences including, Reading for the Love of It, STAO and Connect.
+Anthony has written media / technology curriculum for Niagara University, Queen’s University, OECTA, OPHEA, Nelson Education, Catholic Curriculum Corporation and other institutions across Canada and has presented at a number of leading educational conferences including Reading for the Love of It, STAO, Connect and When Faith Meets Pedagogy.